Skip to main content

 Performance Is a Revenue Issue

-Speed isn’t just a “developer nice-to-have” – it directly affects your revenue and bookings.
-Slow pages cause visitors to abandon the site before they even see your services or prices.
+Speed isn’t just a technical nice-to-have — it directly affects conversion rates and lead volume.
+Slow pages cause visitors to abandon the site before they even see your services or offerings.

 Performance techniques I commonly implement:

-• Preloading hero images to improve Largest Contentful Paint (LCP).
+• Preloading critical images to improve Largest Contentful Paint (LCP).

-• Compressing and lazy loading all images, often using WebP or other modern formats.
+• Compressing and lazy loading images using modern formats like WebP.

 • Hosting fonts locally and preloading critical font files.

-• Minifying and selectively loading CSS and JavaScript (only where needed).
+• Minifying and conditionally loading CSS and JavaScript.

 • Using server-level caching and a CDN for faster global delivery.

-• Reducing the number of active plugins and auditing database autoloads to improve Time to First Byte (TTFB).
+• Reducing plugin bloat and auditing database autoloads to improve Time to First Byte (TTFB).

-• Fixing layout shift issues (CLS) so content doesn’t jump as the page loads.
+• Fixing layout shift issues (CLS) so content doesn’t jump during load.

-In one multi-location healthcare project, a performance-focused rebuild improved LCP from over four seconds to under two seconds.
-Shortly after launch, the site began seeing higher booking volume without any additional advertising spend.
+On one multi-location service business project, a performance-focused rebuild reduced LCP from over four seconds to under two seconds.
+Shortly after launch, the site began seeing higher conversion rates without any increase in advertising spend.

-That means your WordPress build should be designed with SEO in mind from the very beginning – not treated as an afterthought.
+That means your WordPress site should be designed with SEO in mind from the beginning, not bolted on later.

 Technical SEO foundations I build into every project: